 I’ve gone through phases of making lots of sheetpan meals.
 It’s perfect for those days you want something cozy and even healthy, but you have other things going on too.
 The prep work on this recipe is really easy and simple!

 This recipe is also super flexible.
 Have nine chicken drumsticks?
 Not feeling like potatoes but want the carrots?
 It’s super easy to adjust.
+If you have chicken thighs you should try this delicious crispy chicken thighs recipe, it’s one of my favorites!
+Or make chicken thighs with vegetables on a sheet pan, so savory and delicious!

 This recipe does have a longer cook time.
 The upside is this recipe doesn’t need much babysitting and the prep time is so fast.
 You can be doing something else while the chicken is roasting.